Demeter International

-The Biodynamic Federation Demeter International is the largest certification organization for biodynamic agriculture, and is one of three predominant organic certifiers.
+The Biodynamic Federation Demeter International is the largest certification organization for biodynamic agriculture.
 Its name is a reference to Demeter, the Greek goddess of grain and fertility.
-It is a non-profit umbrella organisation with 46 members organisations in 36 countries around the world, representing both the global biodynamic movement and the Demeter certified biodynamic farms.
+It is a non-profit umbrella organisation with 46 members organisations in 36 countries, and over participating 6,500 farmers around the world, representing both the global biodynamic movement and the Demeter certified biodynamic farms.
 The organization incorporates 19 certifying Demeter organizations, and the rest of the certification is done by the international certification committee.

 The Demeter Biodynamic Certification is used in over 65 countries to verify that biodynamic products meet international standards in production and processing.

 The Demeter symbol was introduced and registered as a trademark in 1928, and as such was the first ecological label for organically produced foods.

 Description

-Certification is difficult to come by and must be renewed annually.
+Certification is difficult to obtain and must be renewed annually.
 Demeter’s “biodynamic” certification requires biodiversity and ecosystem preservation, soil husbandry, livestock integration, prohibition of genetically engineered organisms and viewing the farm as a living “holistic organism”.
 The certification verifies the fulfillment of the standards on behalf of the farmers, which in turn guarantees high quality food products to the consumers.
 This is rewarded by receiving a higher price for food certified with the “Demeter” label, ranging from 10-30% on average.